GaloisInc/ivorylang-org/pages/software/prerequisites.md

 ghc --version
 ```

-which should report version 7.6.2.
+which should report version 7.6.2 or higher.

 ## Haskell Package Manager